ICTeam28/ProgramAnalysis/summaries/dfa/code_hoisting.md

 ![Pre](images/HoistingPost.png)

 However, depending on the nature of the program *hoisting* can have different effects on execution time, and does not guarantee improvements in terms of speed.
-Thus, the resulting program may be the same speed as before or even slower.
+Thus, the resulting program may be of the same speed as before or even slower.